Aliciaac7/bookstore-project/README.md

 # INSTALLATION:
 - Make sure you have Java installed in your computer
 - Run BookStoretester.java file
-- GUI Dashobard should open after running that file
+- GUI Dashboard should open after running that file